Map stores

 orDynamicDataStore<T>

 Save method.
-This delegate will be called for all “reference” properties and collection items that are references.
-The delegate should return the name of the store to save the item in.
-This allows extra flexibility to steer instances of a Type into different stores depending on the context and how they are used.
+This delegate is called for "reference" properties and collection items that are references.
+The delegate should return the name of the store to save the item.
+This gives extra flexibility to steer instances of a Type into different stores depending on their context and use.

 Note